 Baghdad is also home to the National Museum of Iraq which displays the Mesopotamian culture history and before the Iraq war, there were many collections at the museum and is only open during special occasions today.
 The Umm al-Qura Mosque was built as a commemoration of the country’s victory in the Gulf War in 1991 with minarets being shaped as SCUD missiles and gun barrels.
 Abbasid Palace is an old building dating in the 13 century and it is a historical part of Baghdad city.

 Baghdad also offers a relatively great shopping experience with most of the Bazaars and Souqs being situated downtown.
-At Coppersmith Souq, you will find workers beating copper in the traditional style and making pitchers and pots of different sizes and shapes.
-Shops here sell copper ware in plenty for decorative or household uses that suits everyone’s taste.
-A significant trading center in the city is the Shorjah markert place where you can buy traditional soap, spices and household appliances and wares.
+At Coppersmith Souq, you will find workers beating copper in the traditional style and making pitchers and lots of different sizes and shapes.
+Shops here sell copperware in plenty for decorative or household uses that suit everyone’s taste.
+A significant trading center in the city is the Sharjah market place where you can buy traditional soap, spices and household appliances and wares.

 DVDs and rugs are also available in plenty here just in case you want to buy one.
 Cafes and restaurants offer local cuisines like Tikka and Kabab.
 The city also has various hotels where you can sleep.
 For mid-range budget hotels, the Baghdad International Airport Hotel is a 3-star accommodation facility even though it is pricey considering it is one of the few sensible hotels in the city.
 It is a frequent city for business travelers but you can get lower rates in standard rooms especially if you book for a longer time.